Please arrive at least 15 minutes earlier than your show!

 (Guest might present a physical address, a website address, a phone number, etc.).

 IMPORTANT NOTE: Ideally, you will end the show at the instant the timer counts down to zero.
 From a practical standpoint, that can take some experience and it’s not a vital requisite for Our Ventura TV.
 Hence, do not overly concern yourself with the counter.
-It’s OK to go a little over time but it’s even better to end early.
+Do your best to end on time and keep in mind that it’s better to end early than late.
 IT IS MORE IMPORTANT TO CLOSE THE SHOW WITH PROFESSIONAL APLOMB THAN TO EXHIBIT UNDUE CONCERN ABOUT THE COUNTER.